MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/lib_modules.rst

 -------------

 The `__init__.pxd` file in :mod:`MDAnalysis.lib.libmdanalysis` provides a single place to import MDAnalysis' public Cython headers.
-This is reccomended for advanced developers only.
+This is recommended for advanced developers only.